 Hey Kristian, tell us more about you and your company Sleeknote?

 I’ve worked with marketing for 2 years and right now, I work as a Growth Marketer at Sleeknote.
-My goals are to increase the traffic to our website, get more people to sign up for free trials, and to get others to link to our site as to improve our ranking.
+My goals are to increase the traffic to our website, get more people to sign up for free trials, and to get others to link to our site to improve our ranking.
 Besides that, I test different marketing strategies to find new ways of growing our business.

 Sleeknote was founded in 2013 by 5 co-founders, all with a background in e-commerce.